hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 3. Acknowledge the confirmation prompt:

    ![](images/image111.png)
-4. QGC SRR will then add an ROI marker at the selected position, and mark the ROI status icon (application top bar) green ("enabled").
+4. QGC-Gov will then add an ROI marker at the selected position, and mark the ROI status icon (application top bar) green ("enabled").

    ![](images/image68.png)